MachinaIO/diamond-io/README.md

 If the script is completed without any error, the found parameters are added to the last line in `simulator/params.log`.
 Among the parameters, `crt_depth` denotes the minimum number of moduli satisfying correctness and security, and `d`, `encoding_sigma`, `hardcoded_key_sigma`, `p_sigma`, and `switched_modulus` can be used for `ObfuscationParams`.

+## Acknowledgments

+*We would like to sincerely thank the developers of [OpenFHE](https://github.com/openfheorg/openfhe-development) and [openfhe-rs](https://github.com/fairmath/openfhe-rs), open-source lattice and FHE libraries, whose optimized implementations of trapdoor sampling, RLWE primitives, and Rust bindings played a crucial role in helping us implement Diamond iO.
+We are also grateful to Prof. Yuriy Polyakov for his valuable advice on preimage sampling and his insightful feedback on optimizing our implementation.
+Any remaining errors are entirely our own responsibility.*